ajay020/notes-app/README.md

 # Note App

 This is a simple Note-taking app built for Android using Kotlin and the Room database.
-The app allows users to create, edit, delete, and view notes efficiently.
-The user interface is designed to be intuitive, making it easy for users to manage their notes.
+The app allows users to efficiently create, edit, delete, and view notes.

 ## Features
 - **Add New Notes:** Users can easily add new notes with a title and content.